 In representing an 85-year-old widow who had numerous investments, assets, and property in Florida, we arranged for the transfer of everything she owned to her daughter.
-Next, we prepared a private annuity in an amount equal to approximately 50% of the value of her holdings, to offset a “penalty period” imposed on her by Medicaid.
-The net result was that we were able to save about half of her financial resources, which her daughter can now use for attending to her needs, and making her stay at the nursing home as pleasant as possible.
+Approximately 50% of that was considered a gift, which triggered the Medicaid “penalty period,” and the other 50% was set aside to be used for a private annuity.
+We then prepared the private annuity that paid the widow during the penalty period.
+The net result was that we were able to save about half of her financial resources.
+Her daughter can now use that money for attending to her mother’s needs, and making her stay at the nursing home as pleasant as possible.

 After her mother passes on, the daughter will keep whatever is left, which she would never be in a position to receive had these planning steps not been taken.

 25 Strategies to Prevent Financial Ruin from Long-Term Health Care Costs

 - You can qualify for Medicaid (even if you don’t think so)